Skip to main content

 What Are the Signs & Symptoms of a Retropharyngeal Abscess?

-At first, a retropharyngeal abscess may cause symptoms of a sore throat, such as a fever, pain with swallowing, and tender lymph nodes in the neck.
+At first, a retropharyngeal abscess may cause a sore throat, fever, and tender lymph nodes in the neck.

 Without treatment, symptoms can get worse.
 A child might: